georgehara/Arca/README.md

 After you instantiate the manager, at application startup, and you add assemblies to it, you must call `Register` first, and only then call `Configure`.
 This is because the manager must register and configure classes based on their dependencies.
 This is what the manager does:
 * Registers classes (based on extensions).
-* Runs the registrators.
+* Runs the registrators, that is, the `Register` methods from registrator-configurators.
 The registrators can't depend on one another because the manager doesn't know the order in which to run the registrators.
 * Configures the registered classes (based on extensions).
-* Runs the configurators.
+* Runs the configurators, that is, the `Configure` methods from registrator-configurators.
 The configurators can't depend on one another because the manager doesn't know the order in which to run the configurators.

 Note: The `Register` and `Configure` manager methods may be called multiple times, but the manager checks the consistency of the state of each type that was loaded (by the manager) with an `AddXXX` manager method.
 So, for example if you call `AddXXX`, then `Register`, then `AddXXX` again, an exception is thrown because you didn't call `Configure` after `Register`.
 Microsoft's dependency injection container stops registering components once the instantiation provider (`IServiceProvider`) is built, and the configuration phase of the manager starts, without throwing an exception, so it's pointless to register new types after the `Configure` manager method is called.
 ARCA allows multiple calls to `Register` and `Configure` because it can be used without dependency injection.